rob-myers/rob-myers.github.io/docs/plan.md

 ### TODO

-- Depict `Navigable` and test navmesh
 - Import something from blender
 - Work on a humanoid in blender
+- Ensure recast navmesh is working

 - Start writing post / decide on blog format